adajazbor/todoApp/README.md

 The following **additional** features are implemented:

-* [] List anything else that you can get done to improve the app functionality!
 * [x] Added Activeandroid for db mappings
 * [x] Added parcelable model
 * [x] Added status column to Item table.
 Status == New for a new item and Updated for edited item.